Certificates of quality

 Other names are sisters, butterflied and mirrors.

-Bound water- water found within the cell
+Bound water- water found within cell

 wall of wood.